 Mimicking the traditional process that professional geologists use to evaluate slopes, landslide susceptibility maps displayed on the user interface represent a new means of interrogating natural hazard data.
 Our method is an effective screening tool to evaluate the relative susceptibility of slopes to various types of landslides.

-Showcase: Veneto, Italy
+Case Study: Veneto, Italy

-This project and the associated applications were created by Minerva Intelligence as part of the 2019 INSPIRE Helsinki data challenge.
+This project and the associated applications were created by Minerva Intelligence as part of the 2019 INSPIRE Helsinki Data Challenge.
 INSPIRE Helsinki 2019 hosted four data challenges that searched for innovative practical uses of spatial data in the domains of sea, weather, and cities.
-The INSPIRE directive is a source of standardized spatial data well suited for use in cognitive artificial intelligence (AI) systems.
+The INSPIRE Directive is a source of standardized spatial data well-suited for use in cognitive artificial intelligence (AI) systems.
 Our challenge was to showcase how INSPIRE provides a framework to conduct complex data analysis and share the results in an interoperable and reusable way.

 The application developed for this data challenge compares spatial data to conceptual models of different landslide types: debris flows, slides in soil and slides in rock.
 By aligning the semantics of our conceptual models and cognitive reasoning system to the terminology standardized in INSPIRE code lists, we demonstrate that INSPIRE data is not only interoperable for data exchange, but that it is particularly appropriate for use by powerful artificial intelligence applications.